DGivney/geany-lua-scripts/README.md

 _File: git-find-revisions-of-file.lua_

 Invoke the script (I have mine mapped to CRTL+SHIFT+v) to get all versions of current file.
 Choose a commit and that version of the file will open in a new tab.
 Works great with Carl Antuar's Compare script.

-Works best with an open Geany Project with directory root set.